BRonen/BRonen/src/content/article/code_is_data_and_data_as_code.md

 };
 ```

+Here we would first get the node "let" and navigate to its "value" node, here we can execute the "sum" node and then store the result as the "value" of the let on the memory using the "var" value as a key to access it later.

+Navigating to the "next" we would find the "print" node where the "value" is the variable "x" in the context and then printing the result of the earlier sum.

-This way we *interpreted* the code only navigating over the tree and using it to operate a context.
-This way we made a kind of tree-walking interpreter for our language snippet.
+This way we *interpreted* the code only navigating the tree and using it to manipulate a context.
+This way we made a simple version of a tree-walking interpreter for our language snippet.

-But with this tree structure made easier to transform it into another forms of data, like another languages.
-We could turn the "let" node into a valid snippet of lua, navigating over the tree and accumulating a source string like [this](https://github.com/bronen/luajit-rinha-de-compiler).
+But this tree structure keeps easier to transform it into another forms of data too, like another languages.
+We could compile the "let" node into a valid snippet of lua, navigating over the tree and accumulating a source string like [this compiler project](https://github.com/bronen/luajit-rinha-de-compiler).

 ```lua
 -- This way the result would be something like this. local x = 2 + 3
 print(x)
 ```

+This way instead of parsing the data into a more abstract version, we compile into a more concrete one.